Define your organisation’s Performance Management goals

 What’s in it for your managers and employees?

 Whatever the goals of your performance management process, its success will ultimately depend on how well it is implemented by your managers and employees.
 As part of this, you’ll need to ensure that they understand the organisation’s goals for performance management.
 But that’s not enough.
 You’ll also need to sell the benefits to them – what’s in it for them personally?
 Only if they buy-in to the rationale for performance management and understand how it can improve their working life will they put in the time to do it properly.
+Otherwise it will be viewed merely as a box-ticking exercise, as it is in far too many organisations.

 To sell the benefits, you’ll first need to define what they are.
 This is a great opportunity to engage some of your line managers and employees, either through workshops, interviews or surveys.
 Approach those people in your organisation who you know undertake really good performance planning and have high quality, year-round performance and development discussions, and ask them what benefits they have seen from doing this.
 Show them the organisation’s goals for performance management that you have agreed and ask if they have seen evidence of these goals being achieved at their level.
 For example, have they seen an increase in their team’s results?
 Has engagement or morale increased?
 Has better team member performance enabled them to delegate more effectively and has this led to a better work/life balance for them?
 Have they been able to fill more positions internally due to a focus on personal development planning?